FelicettiGiulia/AI-Station/AI-resources.md

 ## Remarkable Books

-- Co-Intelligence by Ethan Mollick
+- "Co-Intelligence" by Ethan Mollick
-- The Worlds I see by Fei-Fei-Li
+- "The Worlds I see" by Fei-Fei-Li
-- Etica dell'Intelligenza Artificiale by Luciano Floridi
+- "Etica dell'Intelligenza Artificiale" by Luciano Floridi

 ## Remarkable websites
 - https://karpathy.ai/